MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### CredentialsKey

-The license key authorizing use of the map.
+Specifies the license key authorizing use of the map.
 Get credentials at [www.bingmapsportal.com](http://www.bingmapsportal.com/).

 **Android**